lhqxinghun/scKTLD/README.md

 ```
 $ cd scKTLD
 $ python example.py
-# If it works properly, You can find the result files in the output directory, including the .tld file that contains the
+# If it works properly, You can find the result files in the output directory, including the .txt file that contains the
 identified TAD-like domain boundaries and the .tiff file for visualization.
 The .tiff file in the example is shown as follows:
 ```
 ![image](https://github.com/lhqxinghun/scKTLD/blob/main/data/exp-sc/Result.png)